-Understanding Fraud Risks - the Council regularly reviews its approach to tackling fraud, with a focus on emerging risks and current themes and trends which occur across the Council, or wider across other local government areas.
+Understanding Fraud Risks

+The Council regularly reviews its approach to tackling fraud, with a focus on emerging risks and current themes and trends which occur across the Council, or wider across other local government areas.
 A fraud risk register is maintained and regularly reviewed by the Counter Fraud team to identify the key fraud risks that the Council is exposed to.

+Collaboration

-Collaboration - The Counter Fraud Team liaise with colleagues from other authorities to keep abreast of new challenges and emerging risk areas.
-The Team work closely with service areas to understand fraud risks in their operational areas.
-A fraud risk register is maintained and updated on an annual basis and used to inform a schedule of proactive work.
+The Counter Fraud Team liaise with colleagues from other authorities to keep abreast of new challenges and emerging risk areas.
+The Team work closely with service areas to understand fraud risks in their operational areas and provide advice and support on fraud prevention controls.
+ECC takes part in pan-Essex and nationwide data matching exercises such as the National Fraud Initiative and is a member of the National Anti-Fraud Network.
+ECC is actively involved in the Essex Multi-Agency Anti-Fraud Forum.